 Patch testing is painless, and causes minimal discomfort.
 However, you may experience itching under the patch.
 If you are allergic to any of the tested substances, you may develop redness, small welts, or occasionally small blisters.
 However, these are easily treated because a very small amount of the allergen is applied, and the area of contact is carefully confined by the small patch.
 A reaction to the patch test is a very good indication that we have identified the source of the problem, which is the most important step in solving it.

 If you believe that you may be suffering from allergies, it is important to attain an accurate diagnosis, and seek appropriate treatment.
 You can count on the phenomenal team at Advanced Allergy & Asthma Associates/Food Allergy Center of Illinois to deliver state-of-the-art care, with compassion and respect.
-For your convenience, we have three beautiful offices located in Crystal Lake, and Elgin.
+For your convenience, we have two beautiful offices located in Crystal Lake, and Elgin.
 Call us at (847) 888-8802 and schedule your appointment today.